TommyDatageek01/Power-Bi-survey-visuals/README.md

 ## The survey respondent
  The survey respondents were a total of 630, consisting of 468 males and  162 females.
 The survey respondents' job titles included Data Scientist, Data Analyst, Data Architect, Data Engineer, Database Developer and many more.

+### The survey  by respondents consisted of:
+- United States 221
+- Others 221
+- India 73
+- United Kingdom 40
+- Canada 32

 ## Insights
 The respondents were mostly from the United States, followed by Canada.